ewory.com logo

 Important Prenatal Appointments

-• First prenatal visit (weeks 8–10) — Confirms pregnancy, estimates due date, orders blood work
+• First prenatal visit (weeks 8–10) — Confirms pregnancy, estimates due date, orders blood work, reviews medical history

 • Dating ultrasound (weeks 11–14) — Measures fetal size, checks nuchal translucency for chromosomal screening